Interview : HERS Magazine, USA. February 2019, pag. 16-17

 For example you can eat 1-2 slices of whole grain bread with low sugar jam; or unsweetened cereal or oatmeal porridge with fruit, 2-3 nuts and a tablespoon of seeds.
 You can drink coffee, tea and some milk (cow or soy) or yogurt.

 What’s the best way to transition to the Mediterranean diet?

 It depends on what your starting point is.
 In any case you should cut down on refined sugar, salt, red meat, fat cheeses and unhealthy fats.
+For example refined sugar increases insulin resistance and simulates pseudo-pleasure that is addictive for your brain.
 Say goodbye to processed food, fast food and soft drinks.
 Focus on fresh fruits and vegetables, whole grains, legumes, extra virgin olive oil, seeds and a few nuts.
 Top it off with a splash of red wine during your evening meal (if you like, but just one glass!).
 Last but not least stay physically active.
 The change will not be instant but by the time you get used to it, you will be thankful that you have a healthy figure and can look forward to more years of good health than your peers.

 For people who don’t really cook, what can they do to ensure they stick to the diet?

 The Mamma Mia!
 Diet is simple, you can whip up a delicious recipe with only a few ingredients in no time – Pasta, love and creativity, and you are good to go.
 You need a little bit of initiative and a few extra minutes.
 Remember, it’s not a waste of time, but an investment in your health!